Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Introduction

 \section{Introduction}

-Modern deep learning (DL) architectures has enabled unprecedented achievements in various domains like computer vision or natural language processing.
-Convolutional neural networks (CNNs) with many hidden layers and complex network structure are extremely powerful in feature learning enabling automatic extraction of the most optimal features.
+Modern deep learning (DL) architectures, that use multilayer neural networks (NNs), have enabled unprecedented achievements in various domains like computer vision or natural language processing.
+Convolutional neural networks (CNNs) with many hidden layers and complex network structures are extremely powerful in feature learning enabling automatic extraction of the most optimal features.
 Deep CNNs easily outperform classical algorithms in image classification\cite{alexnet}, object detection\cite{faster, yolo}, or face recognition tasks\cite{facenet}.
 In physics, one natural application of DL involves the study of quantum many-body systems\cite{troyer,gao2017,carleo2018,tibaldi}, where the extreme complexity of many-body states often makes theoretical analysis intractable.
-Nonetheless, employment of machine learning (ML) in physics for entangled state representations is typically focused on more traditional architectures such as Boltzmann machines\cite{carleo2018,rbm} or fully connected neural networks\cite{ma2018}.
-However, there are recent signals that deep convolutional and recurrent networks, can better represent highly entangled quantum systems~\cite{levine2019,carrasquilla2021}.
+Nonetheless, employment of machine learning (ML) in physics for entangled state representations is typically focused on more traditional architectures such as Boltzmann machines\cite{carleo2018,rbm} or fully-connected (FC) NNs\cite{ma2018}.
+However, there are recent signals that deep convolutional and recurrent networks can better represent highly entangled quantum systems~\cite{levine2019,carrasquilla2021}.
 Therefore, it is worth trying more modern architectures, which are closer to the state-of-the-art approaches in DL, to study entanglement.